 Words By: Amber James

-As Rock on the Range transitions into being Sonic Temple Festival, the lineup that has been gathered for its inaugural start is no joke this year.
+Sonic Temple did not disappoint us with the lineup that has been gathered for its inaugural year.
 This collection of bands that have been assembled for it are unparalleled and create stellar live shows in their own right.
 Some of the bands put just a little more into their show, however, and, in our opinion, these are five of our favorites.

 The only way you could possibly have never heard of Pussy Riot before would be if you’ve been living under a rock.
 The band first came on the radar in the US when members were arrested by the Russian government for protesting the Russian Orthodox Church’s support of Putin in 2012.
 They had staged a protest performance in Moscow’s Cathedral of Christ the Savior and shortly after two members were arrested and charged with hooliganism, after the clergy declared their activities “sacrilegious”.
 Two years later, after being convicted of “hooliganism motivated by religious hatred” and sentenced to two years in prison, members were released.